 When the Christmas cactus is very limp and soil is soggy, repot into fresh soil.
 Remove the limp Christmas cactus from the pot and gently remove as much soil as possible.
 Avoid future Christmas cactus problems by mixing your own soil for repotting.
-Use a good quality potting soil at two parts to one part sand or vermiculite, assuring sharp drainage.
+Use a good quality potting soil at two parts potting soil to one part sand or vermiculite, assuring sharp drainage.

 Even if the soil is not soggy, repotting may be the solution to reviving a limp Christmas cactus.
 While the plant likes to be tight in the pot, moving it to a slightly larger container with fresh soil every few years helps avoid Christmas cactus problems.